COVID-19 Updates: uc.edu/publichealth

-All first-time freshmen who have been admitted to a baccalaureate college at UC are considered for admission to the University Honors Program (UHP).
-These students must have completed all elements of the UC application for admission by December 1st.
-Students do not submit a separate application to the UHP.
+All first-time freshmen who apply to a baccalaureate degree at UC are considered for admission to the University Honors Program (UHP).
+In order for the student to be considered, the university must receive all completed all sections of the Common Application and additional documents for admission by December 1st.
+Students do not submit a separate application for the University Honors Program.

 Admission to the University Honors Program is very competitive.
 Students invited to participate typically have:

 - an ACT composite score of 32 or higher; the average ACT (or SAT equivalent) for the past three years has exceeded a 33.

 - an unweighted high school GPA of 3.6 or higher or a weighted high school GPA of 3.8 or higher.

 - Outstanding personal statement and essays in the UC application for admission that demonstrate particular skill in reflection